yugkhanna/Digit-Recognizer-MNIST/README.md

 Kaggle Rank : 347/2661 (at the time of submission)

 I am currently in the process of updating the model to imporve the performance and will update the results when I get a improved result.

+RNN model coming up very soon.